elsewhencode/project-guidelines/README.md

     _why:_
     > Any one who uses `nvm` can simply use `nvm use` to switch to the suitable node version. [read more...](https://github.com/creationix/nvm)

-* You can also use a `preinstall` script that checks node and npm versions
+* It's a good idea to setup a `preinstall` script that checks node and npm versions

     _why:_
-    > Some dependencies may fail when used by newer versions of node.
+    > Some dependencies may fail when installed by newer versions of npm.

-* Use Docker images provided it doesn't make things more complicated
+* Use Docker image if you can.

     _why:_
     > It can give you a consistent environment across the entire workflow.
-Without much neeed to fiddle with libs, dependencies or configs. [read more...](https://hackernoon.com/how-to-dockerize-a-node-js-application-4fbab45a0c19)
+Without much need to fiddle with dependencies or configs. [read more...](https://hackernoon.com/how-to-dockerize-a-node-js-application-4fbab45a0c19)

 * Use local modules instead of using globally installed modules

     _why:_
-    > Lets you share your tooling with your colleague instead of expecting them to have it on their systems.
+    > Lets you share your tooling with your colleague instead of expecting them to have it globally on their systems.

 ## 4. Dependencies <a name="dependencies"></a>
-Before using a package, check its GitHub.
-Look for the number of open issues, daily downloads and number of contributors as well as the date the package was last updated.
+Before using a dependency, stalk it for a bit.
+Look for the number of open issues, daily downloads, number of contributors and date it was last updated.

 * If less known dependency is needed, discuss it with the team before using it.
 * Keep track of your currently available packages: e.g., `npm ls --depth=0`. [read more...](https://docs.npmjs.com/cli/ls)
 * See if any of your packages have become unused or irrelevant: `depcheck`. [read more...](https://www.npmjs.com/package/depcheck)

     _why:_
-    > The is a potential risk that you import this unused library in your bundle and ship it for production and as the result increase your bundle size.
-Find them, get rid of them.
+    > You may import an unused library in your production and increase your bundle size.
+Find unused dependencies and get rid of them.

 * Check download statistics to see if the dependency is heavily used by the community: `npm-stat`. [read more...](https://npm-stat.com/)

     _why:_
-    > More usage mostly means more contributors, which usually means better maintenance which results in bugs get discovered and fixed way quicker.
+    > More usage mostly means more contributors, which usually means better maintenance, and all of these result in quickly discovered bugs and quickly developed fixes.

 * Check to see if the dependency has a good, mature version release frequency with a large number of maintainers: e.g., `npm view async`. [read more...](https://docs.npmjs.com/cli/view)

     _why:_
-    > Having loads of contributors wont be as effective, if maintainers dont merge those fixes and patches quickly enough.
+    > Having loads of contributors wont be as effective, if maintainers dont merge fixes and patches quickly enough.

 * Always make sure your app works with the latest versions of dependencies without breaking: `npm outdated`. [read more...](https://docs.npmjs.com/cli/outdated)

     _why:_
-    > Dependency updates sometimes have breaking changes, and you should be aware of that as quick as possible.
-Always check their release notes.
-Update your dependencies one by one, that makes troubleshooting easier (If breaking changes happens).
-Use cool tools such as [npm-check-updates](https://github.com/tjunnone/npm-check-updates).
+    > Dependency updates sometimes contain breaking changes.
+Always check their release notes when updates show up.
+Update your dependencies one by one, that makes troubleshooting easier if anything goes wrong.
+Use a cool tool such as [npm-check-updates](https://github.com/tjunnone/npm-check-updates).

 * Check to see if the package has known security vulnerabilities with, e.g., [Snyk](https://snyk.io/test?utm_source=risingstack_blog).

 ### 4.1 Consistent dependencies:

-* Make sure your team member gets the exact same dependencies as you
+* Make sure your team members get the exact same dependencies as you

     _why:_
     > Because you want the code to behave as expected and identical in any development machine [read more...](https://medium.com/@kentcdodds/why-semver-ranges-are-literally-the-worst-817cdcb09277)